Adiejais2006/PROJECT/README.md

 npm run seed
 ```

-This populates MongoDB with sample products and categories.
+This populates MongoDB with:

+- 38 demo products
+- 3 product categories

+allowing the application to be tested immediately after setup.

 ---